public

 3% 2 Please upgrade your server hardware My Samsung smart fridge can handle more entities

 The suggested numbers above are for the purpose of keeping the mob density consistent with Vanilla.
 Feel free to make up your own numbers that work for your server.
 As for other categories, there will never be an ideal number, as entities like sheep, cows, and fish have more complicated spawning rules and additional mechanics.
-Generate a Spark report, analyze it, and make proper adjustments as needed.
+Generate a spark report, analyze it, and make proper adjustments as needed.

 Please read the Understand Mobspawn section to validate other configs as needed if you do make changes here.